 Wilderness is a living classroom from which knowledge about ourselves and our world can be learned.
 Colleges, universities, and youth organizations use wilderness to teach ecosystem stewardship as well as science, literature, art, history, civics, and other subjects.
-Although wilderness is valuable as an instructional example for education that takes place outside of wilderness, it also provides a setting for experiental learning, including field trips, student research and development of recreation-related skills such as navigation, outdoor-living, scouting, tracking, and survival skills.
+Although wilderness is valuable as an instructional example for education that takes place outside of wilderness, it also provides a setting for experiential learning, including field trips, student research and development of recreation-related skills such as navigation, outdoor-living, scouting, tracking, and survival skills.

-The protected, relatively untouched ecosystems of wilderness areas make for outstanding instructional opportunities for science classes from the elementary to the post-secondary levels.
+The protected, relatively-untouched ecosystems of wilderness areas make for outstanding instructional opportunities for science classes from the elementary to the post-secondary levels.
 Whether it's a graduate thesis focused on glacial processes in alpine backcountry or a third-grade fieldtrip to learn basic ecosystem concepts along a forest-wilderness trail, these are incomparable classrooms.

 Some institutions also use wilderness experiences to facilitate personal growth, therapy, and healing.
-Personal growth programs, like Outward Bound or WildLink, seek to empower and enlighten participants, while therapy and healing programs, sometimes called wilderness treatment programs, help participants, many of whom are not successful with traditional health services, overcome illness, substance abuse, problematic behaviors and psychological problems.
+Personal growth programs, like Outward Bound or WildLink, seek to empower and enlighten participants, while therapy and healing programs, sometimes called wilderness treatment programs, help participants, many of whom are not successful with traditional health services, overcome illness, substance abuse, problematic behaviors, and psychological problems.

 Adolescents and young adults are the most frequent participants in these programs that use combinations of challenge, risk, reward, reflection, self-discovery, group and solo expeditions, and team-building and leadership exercises.
 A 1998 study found that 38 wilderness treatment programs served an estimated 12,000 clients and generated $143 million annually.